Imtiyaj5791/DevOps-Journey/Important/AWS.md

 After successful validation, I will gradually shift production traffic from the EC2 Target Group to the ECS Target Group.

 Finally, after confirming application stability, I will decommission the old EC2-based deployment according to the change/rollback plan.

+# Q108.
+What is AWS Systems Manager (SSM) Parameter Store or Secrets Manager, and how do you handle database credentials securely?

+Sir, in our environment, we never store database passwords or API keys in plain text inside deployment scripts or EC2 instances.
+We use AWS Secrets Manager or SSM Parameter Store to securely encrypt and store credentials.
+The application fetches these values dynamically at runtime using IAM Roles, and it also supports automatic password rotation."

+# Q109.
+If an EC2 instance is completely frozen and you cannot login via SSH, how will you capture the OS logs to identify the panic or kernel error from the AWS Console?

+"If a Linux server is completely frozen and SSH is not working, I will go to the AWS Console, select the instance, navigate to Actions → Monitor and Troubleshoot, and check the EC2 Serial Console or Get System Log.
+This allows me to view the live boot logs or kernel panic/OOM errors directly from the hardware layer without needing network SSH access."

+# Q110.
+What is S3 Object Lock, and how do you protect production backup buckets from accidental ransomware attacks or permanent deletion?

+"To protect our critical production backups and application logs in S3, we enable S3 Object Lock with a WORM (Write Once, Read Many) model.
+This ensures that once a backup object is written, it can never be deleted or overwritten by anyone—even the root account—until the configured retention period expires, protecting us fully against ransomware."

+# Q111.
+How do you handle AWS Service Quotas or Limits in a production environment?
+What happens if you try to launch an EC2 instance but hit the regional vCPU limit?

+"AWS imposes default soft limits on resources, like the total number of vCPUs or Elastic IPs in a region.
+If an ASG scaling action fails due to an InstanceLimitExceeded error, I immediately check AWS Service Quotas in the console.
+To resolve it, I submit an automated limit-increase request to AWS Support, and we monitor these limits proactively using AWS Trusted Advisor."